-The European Commission for the Efficiency of Justice (CEPEJ) of the Council of Europe has adopted the first European text setting out ethical principles relating to the use of artificial intelligence (AI) in judicial systems.
+The European Commission for the Efficiency of Justice (CEPEJ) of the Council of Europe adopted in December 2018 the first European text setting out ethical principles relating to the use of artificial intelligence (AI) in judicial systems.

 The Charter provides a framework of principles that can guide policy makers, legislators and justice professionals when they grapple with the rapid development of AI in national judicial processes.